 By Tracy Pallant and Amy Peckham, Valley & Vale Community ArtsDownload / Print PDF Booklet 'Inspired by Annie'

 A women’s delegation, led by Welsh League of Nations Chair Annie Hughes-Griffiths, travelled from Wales to America in March 1924 for a 2 month ‘Peace Tour’ of the States, building support through American women’s organisations involving over 20 million people.
-The 9 networks / organisations through whom the Welsh delegation worked, joined forces to form the ‘Conference on the Cause and Cure of War’ as a response to the trip – and became hugely influential in American society through to the outbreak of WW2.
+Annie kept a diary of their travels, recently discovered and digitised by WCIA and the National Library, offering an incredible insight into the Peace Tour and the time – an invaluable history and learning resource.
+The 9 networks / organisations through whom the Welsh delegation worked, joined forces to form the ‘Conference on the Cause and Cure of War‘ as a response to Wales’ visit – which became a key organ of the Women’s movement and hugely influential in American society through to the outbreak of WW2.

-The Women’s Peace Petition is one of the most treasured items in the Temple of Peace Archives, along with supporting collections from the Welsh League of Nations Union women’s campaigns, and WCIA look forward to working with others to mark the centenary in 2023-24 of this remarkable campaign.
+The Petition binding is one of the most treasured items in the Temple of Peace Collections – albeit, rediscovered itself in 2014! – along with supporting materials from the Welsh League of Nations Union women’s campaigns; and WCIA look forward to working with others to mark the centenary in 2023-24 of this remarkable campaign.
+Download and print the booklet, and explore the digitised materials and projects inspired by this remarkable campaign via the links below.